Remix and DYD photo, Pageant Productions

 The Remix and Premix members include young people with physical and sensory impairments, young people with learning difficulties and non-disabled young people, all with a love of performance and the willingness to stretch themselves and have fun.

-Hear the participants, their families and the staff discuss why The Remix is so important:
+Hear Remix staff, participants, their families discuss why The Remix is so important: